This pizza is pure yum— from the golden crust, fragrant rosemary, and thin, savory prosciutto.

 A Pizza Steel

-Pizza stones are multipurpose and mimic brick oven qualities.
-Use them to improve your pizza crust.
-Bake fresh or frozen pizzas on your stone.
-You will love it!
-HERE is a square example, but they also come in circular and rectangular shapes.
+This pizza stone is a square example, but they also come in circular and rectangular shapes.
 (Affiliate link)

 Stones also work great for making bread, cookies, and even stuffed calzone at home.

-Don’t forget to try this simple but amazing Neapolitan Pizza Crust recipe, just click HERE
+Don’t forget to try this simple but amazing Neapolitan Pizza Crust recipe.

 Well, there you have it, one of my top 3 pizza toppings of all time.😃